So far, it does not appear that COVID-19 can be transmitted from a pregnant woman to her fetus.

 - Talk to your provider.
 They are home base right now.
 Tell them what you are worried about and let them calm your fears with information.

 - Take a birth class.
 Almost every person I know that teaches birth classes is offering them virtually right now.
 Find a class and gain valuable information and connection.
-You can find out about our online birth class here.

 - Protect your energy.
 Spend some time honestly assessing the sources of strength and stress in your life, and make choices accordingly.
 Does going for a walk make you feel better?
 Lace-up and head outside (away from people).
 Does your well-intentioned family member stress you out every time they call?
 Let the phone ring out.
 It's okay to protect yourself and your wellbeing right now, mama.